AndhikaWB/VSCodePortable/README.md

 * What are the differences between this and Gareth Flower's [vscode-portable](https://github.com/garethflowers/vscode-portable)?

   Uhh..
 I don't know.
 I made this from scratch, not based on his release, and my release(s) doesn't download Visual Studio Code automatically (feel free to make any PR).
-You can see my VSCodePortable features earlier on this _ReadMe_ file, anyway.
+You can see my VSCodePortable features earlier in this _ReadMe_ file, anyway.

 # How to use?